microsoft/vscode-docs/docs/java/java-editing.md

 ## Code navigation

 With the [Outline view](/docs/getstarted/userinterface.md#outline-view), you can conveniently navigate the members within the current file.
 [Project view](/docs/java/java-project.md#project-view) also provide a great overview of your project.
-As a Java editor, it also supports Call Hierarchy, Type Hierarchy, Definition Navigation, Search Types in Workspace, etc..
+As a Java editor, it also supports Call Hierarchy, Type Hierarchy, Definition Navigation, Search Types in Workspace, etc.

 ## Search for symbols

 You can search for symbols in the current file or workspace to navigate your code more quickly.

 ### Search for symbols in the workspace

 To search for a symbol in the current workspace, start by pressing `kb(workbench.action.showAllSymbols)`, then enter the name of the symbol.
 A list of potential matches will appear as before.
 If you choose a match that was found in a file that's not already open, the file will be opened before navigating to the match's location.
 Alternatively, you can also use  __Quick Open__ (`kb(workbench.action.quickOpen)`) then enter the '#' command to search the current workspace. `kb(workbench.action.showAllSymbols)` is just the shortcut for the '#' commands, so everything works the same.

 <video autoplay loop muted playsinline controls>